Can dyed hair be healthy?

 - Try air-drying your hair at least once a week.

 - Turn down the heat on the hairdryer.
-If you are rough-drying your hair before styling it can be done with a cooler temperature.
+If you are rough-drying your hair before styling, try a cooler temperature.

 7. Choose the right Styling Product.

 Think about giving your hair protection and added moisture as you style.
-Choose multitasking products that work as a leave-in conditioner as well as a styling product.
+Choose multitasking products that work such as a leave-in conditioner and a hair volumizing styling product.

 - Choose styling products that will hydrate your hair.
 Because ingredients such as alcohol denat and silicones can be drying for the hair we prefer to avoid them.